raymondpang365/version-control-guide/chapter-3.md

-# Chatper 3 - Advanced Trick and Strategy
+# Chatper 3 - Advanced Trick, Strategy & Discussion

 ## 3.1) Using git stash in merging (to be confirmed)